Mac-Mann/SolidJS-GraphQL-Project/ReadMe.md

 New project to play around with SolidJS and Vite, As well as stuff like GraphQL, etc.

+If you haven't ever heard of SolidJS, see this [100 second video](https://www.youtube.com/watch?v=hw3Bx5vxKl0) for why it's better than React.

 To run open two terminal windows.

 Cd first into the root folder and run nvm use.
 To align your node version.